 This is Just the Beginning of XML Sitemaps for Video Content

-While the information here will get you started indexing your video content on Google, it is far from the end of the story when it comes to XML sitemaps for video content.
-There are several other structured data markups you can add to the sitemap (things like author, date of posting, etc.).
-But since those are not things required by Google for initial indexing of your video content, they were left out of this post.
-If you want to learn more about XML sitemaps for video content, or if you’d like our help in setting yours up, then please feel free to contact the SEO experts here at Goldstein Brossard!
+While the information here will get you started indexing your video content on Google, it is far from the end of the story regarding XML sitemaps for video content.
+You can add several other structured data markups to the sitemap (author, date of posting, etc.).
+But since those are not things Google requires for the initial indexing of your video content, they were left out of this post.
+If you want to learn more about XML sitemaps for video content, or if you’d like our help setting yours up, please feel free to contact the SEO experts here at Goldstein Brossard!